Blog

 • detailed (for a specific product, taking into account all its configurations).

-And, perhaps, you will be able to do this even faster than in your CRM or Excel, as the response time to a request in GCP is only 100 msec.
+And, perhaps, you will be able to do this even faster than in your CRM or Excel, as the response time in GCP is only 100 msec.